-- ii.
-90% of the full diversity of species planted remain in the planted areas six years following planting; - iii. very low significant exotic weed infestations with most invasive species managed to zero-density; and - iv. livestock are excluded from the replacement mitigation areas and mammalian pests are held to sufficiently low densities to allow seedlings to flourish.
+- i.
+80% indigenous plant cover at six years following planting; - ii.
+90% of the full diversity of species planted remain in the planted areas six years following planting; - iii. very low significant exotic weed infestations with most invasive species managed to zerodensity; and - iv. livestock are excluded from the replacement mitigation areas and mammalian pests are held to sufficiently low densities to allow seedlings to flourish.

-3.10.44.5.4 Riparian offset restoration planting
+3.11.44.5.4 Riparian offset restoration planting

 The waterways that will be affected by the Project have been assessed in the Freshwater Ecology Technical Report using the Stream Ecological Valuation (SEV) calculator.
 Technical Report 7b - Freshwater Ecology (December 2017) assessed that 3361 square metres of stream surface area of variable ecological value will be adversely affected by the construction and operation of the Project.
 The SEV model has calculated that restoration (fencing and planting) of 8,15310,738 square metres of stream will be necessary to offset those impacts.
-This equates to approximately 8,455 lineal metres of stream length (generally-the streams affected have an average width of just under 1m1.27m).
+This equates to approximately 8,455 lineal metres of stream length (generally the streams affected have an average width of just under 1m1.27m).
 This equates to approx. 16.91ha of terrestrial riparian margin required.
+At the completion of vegetation clearance and culvert installation the SEV calculation will be redone to ensure the terrestrial riparian margin is adequate.